billypom/200-Bot/README.md

 - Keep changes small
 - All unit tests must pass
 - Not sure what else - I am a solo developer so this is new to me.
+- Will refine what my requirements over time

 # Credits
 [Lorenzi Table Maker](https://github.com/hlorenzi/mk8d_ocr)